Lunds Studentsångförening: History

 During autumn 2010 the choir seized the opportunity to acquire the Salvation Army's old house in the centre of Lund.
 The acquisition was made possible by an earlier donation and the society now has its own house after 129 years in their old home, Sångsalen at Akademiska Föreningen next to the Lund University main building.

-In May of 2018, LSS recorded a rendition of Jean Sibelius's symphony Kullervo together with BBC Scottish Symphony Orchestra.
+In May 2018, LSS recorded a rendition of Jean Sibelius's symphony Kullervo together with BBC Scottish Symphony Orchestra.